Radziu1202/Apache_Arrow_Flight_Connector/blogpost/post.md

 ```

 ## Tests
-Let's assume that we want to send our data in batches of size equals to 10 000 objects.
-Firstly we will use Pandas Dataframe.
-Then we will use list of dictionaries and compare results
+Let's assume that we want to send our data in batches of size equal to 10 000 objects.
+Firstly, we will use Pandas Dataframe, then we will use list of dictionaries and compare the results

 ### Using Dataframe from Pandas
 ```python